 Gratitude is about noticing that there are always some positive things in your life, no matter how dark things may seem.

-Being aware of that helps you get a different perspective.
-It also helps you to see that things are not 100% terrible all the time.
+Being aware of that helps you gain a different perspective.
+It also lets you see that things are not always 100% terrible.

 During tough times, it can be comforting to know that.